Aminn-6/NFT_Luxury_Services/README.md

 In summary, the NFT-based luxury service booking process can be broken down into the following steps:

   - Mint NFTs for each unique luxury service.
-  -
   - Browse and view available luxury services through the platform's front-end.
-  -
--Reserve a desired service by calling the reserveService function.
+- Reserve a desired service by calling the reserveService function.
--Complete payment for the reserved service using the completePayment function.
+- Complete payment for the reserved service using the completePayment function.
--Transfer NFT ownership to the user upon successful payment.
+- Transfer NFT ownership to the user upon successful payment.
--Unreserve a service if the user changes their mind before completing the payment.
+- Unreserve a service if the user changes their mind before completing the payment.
--Use the luxury service according to the service's terms and conditions.
+- Use the luxury service according to the service's terms and conditions.
--Optionally, provide a secondary market for trading or renting NFTs representing luxury services.
+- Optionally, provide a secondary market for trading or renting NFTs representing luxury services.

 ## Technologies